johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-07-15-using-azd-for-faster-incremental-azure-deployments/index.md

 }
 ```

+You can see we tag the container app with the service name from the `azure.yml` file (`web`).
+This is important because it allows `azd` to determine whether the container app already exists and so power the `containerAppExists` parameter we added to our `main.bicep` file.

-In the code above, we're using the `containerAppExists` parameter to determine whether we should fetch the currently deployed image from the existing container app.
+We're using the `containerAppExists` parameter to determine whether we should fetch the currently deployed image from the existing container app.
 If the container app exists, we'll use the existing image.
 If it does not, we'll use a default image.
-We'd typically only expect to use the default image when we're deploying the container app for the first time.
-(You might be wondering how the new version of the application gets deployed.
-Typically, container apps have been deployed _as infra_ - right here.
-The way it works with `azd` is by using `azd deploy`; we'll get to that later.)
+We'd typically only expect to use the default image when we're deploying the container app to an environment for the first time.
+(You might be wondering how the new version of the application gets deployed; given that we're not using the new container image.
+It turns out that `azd deploy` is the command responsible for deploying the new image; we'll get to that later.)

-The `fetch-container-image.bicep` file is a new module that is responsible for attempting to fetch the existing image from the currently deployed container app:
+You'll have noticed that we're using a new module called `fetch-container-image.bicep`.
+This module is responsible for attempting to fetch the existing image from the currently deployed container app:

 ```bicep
 param exists bool